mahmoudesmail/tu-wien-data-science-summaries/curriculum.md

 # recommended electives

-> these are mainly project based courses, but lectures (vorlesungen) can also be nice if they offer exam dates during breaks.
+these are mainly project based courses, but lectures (vorlesungen) can also be nice if they offer exam dates during breaks.
->
-> i don't recommend doing the fds module, because i'm not a fan of the prerequisite course "data stewardship".

 _fds_

+- note: make sure you like the prerequisite course "data stewardship" before commiting to this module
 - 3,0 ects ue data stewardship
 - 3,0 ects vu digital humanism
 - 3,0 ects vu sustainability in computer science